I started reading a lot of design articles and there was a principle that came up a lot: “White space” or “Negative space.” As said on Wikipedia :

 margin-left: auto;

-I needed a little space between the first two input so I added margin-right: 2em; for these.
+I needed some space between the first two entries so I added margin-right: 2nd; For these.

-Then finally to get the button to the right I had to add margin-left: auto; that will automatically “push” the button to the far right.
+Then Finally to Get the Button on the Right I Had to Add margin-left: auto; Which will automatically “push” the button to the far right.

-But you don’t need flexbox all the time.
-For the “stacked” elements like the following cards of the third example I used the display: block; of the div defined by the user agent style sheet so they’re put naturally one after each other, as you can see with the inspector of your browser :
+But you don't need to flexbox all the time.
+For “stacked” items like the following cards in the third example, I used display: block; Of the div defined by the user agent style sheet, so that they are put naturally one after the other, as you can see with your browser's inspector:

-There is a moment when I got a doubt on my use of flexbox, for the design of this card:
+There was a moment when I had a doubt about my use of flexbox, for the design of this card:

 <div class='card card-white'>